m-niedzielski/digital-voltmeter/hardware/calculations/rc_filter.md

 This is a sensible cutoff since the displayed value at 5-10 Hz will be smooth, but the system will still respond quickly.

 ### Second Option
-If the readings are still jumpy, I will increase the capacitance to 470nF to achieve a cutoff of 40 Hz.
+If readings remain unstable, the capacitance can be increased to 470nF to achieve a cutoff of 40 Hz.
 This will be much smoother at the expense of a slightly slower response (3.7ms).

 ## Time Constant